nonlocal/mandalbiswadip.github.io/_posts/2020-04-01-attention-rnn.md

 e_{ij} = a(s_{i-1}, h_j)
 \end{equation}

-where a is an alignment model.
+The function $a$ here is an alignment model.